 The quality of your child’s education will depend on the quality of the learning materials you use to teach them.
 If you’re using low-quality, unengaging materials, then it won’t be too surprising if your child has a hard time focusing on the lesson.
-So it’s worthwhile seeking out the best materials for your lessons.
+So it’s worthwhile seeking out the best educational materials for your lessons.
 You can check here for video lessons that are both informative and engaging, and which come with classroom activities to complete.
 If you use poorly put-together learning materials, then it’ll be inevitable that your task is more difficult than it needs to be.

 Invest in Communication